Hoot 0.8.0 released!

 Toolchain changes

-• Split Wasm validation out of (wasm vm) module and into new (wasm validation) module.
+• Split Wasm validation out of (wasm vm) and into new (wasm validation) module.

 • Keep data computed within the validation pass in <validated-wasm> records so that data can be used during instantiation rather than redundantly recomputing it.